museum-digital/museum-digital.org-uk/content/software/term.md

 The reference implementation of md:term presents museum-digital's controlled vocabularies for places, actors, tags and time along with some external ones like Hornbostel-Sachs-Systematk or Technikthesaurus.
 The vocabularies presented in md:term can be downloaded in bulk.

 md:term might be used independent of museum-digital as a presentation tool for vocabularies.
-However, it works best in combination with md:nodac.
+However, it works best in combination with [nodac](/software/nodac).

 ----